-ForestrySA manages biodiversity across its estate through a number of formal and informal mechanisms.
+ForestrySA manages biodiversity across its estate through several formal and informal mechanisms.
 At the highest level, biodiversity is formally protected in South Australia in Native Forest Reserves (NFRs).
-Other more informally reserved areas are protected as conservation zones and features and managed through the forest management system.
+Other more informally reserved areas are protected as conservation zones and features and are managed through the forest management system.